-(b) log aggregate output with full reallocation/constant returns.
-Leontief and Hulten's apand negative shocks are mitigated, but the effect is not nearly so dramatic.
-In fact, because goods are perfect substitutes, the relative price p_i/p_j is constant.
+Let us now consider the perfect-substitutes limit $\theta_0 \rightarrow \infty$.
+Positive shocks are amplified and negative shocks are mitigated, but the effect is not nearly so dramatic.
+In fact, because goods are perfect substitutes, the relative price p_i/p_i is constant.
 Therefore, the relative share λ_i/λ_i moves one-for-one with the shock to i.
 The situation is depicted graphically in Figure 1a.